Read in: IT 🇮🇹 EN 🇺🇸

 - 0: fire.

-The buttons can also be pressed simultaneously: for example 8, 6 and 0 to go forward / right and shoot.
-It is also possible to use the intermediate keys, for example 7, to go forward and left at the same time.
+The buttons can also be pressed simultaneously: for example 8, 6 and 0 to move forward/right and shoot.
+It is also possible to use the intermediate keys, for example the 7, to go forward and left at the same time.

 Reset the VICE configuration

-If, by mistake, you messed up the configuration of the VICE emulator, don't worry!
-It is possible to go to a specific folder on the hard disk.
-The VICE configuration is located in C: Users your name (or your account name, Administrator in my case) AppData Roaming.
+If, by mistake, the configuration of the deputy emulator, don't worry!
+It is possible to go to a specific Hard Disk folder.
+The deputy configuration is located in C: Users Your name (or the name of your account, Administrator in my case) AppataData Roaming.

-You can delete the file vice.this, which contains the configurations of all VICE emulators, or only the section of the file corresponding to the emulator having problems.
+You can delete the file vice.this, which contains the configurations of all deputy emulators, or only the section of the file corresponding to the emulator that has problems.

-Open a program, game or utility with the VICE emulator
+Open a program, game or utility with the deputy emulator

-- from outside the emulator, then starting from the Window File Explorers 10;
+- from the outside of the emulator, then Starting from the explosive Window files 10;

 The emulator supports different types of files: